Ida Husted Harper: Washington, D.C.

 In 1916 Harper moved to Washington, D.C., to take charge of editorial correspondence at the Leslie Bureau of Suffrage Education (a part of the NAWSA's Leslie Woman Suffrage Commission) in and effort to improve public understanding of the women's suffrage movement and influence public opinion.
 Her department was responsible for responding to a steady stream of newspaper editorials about women's suffrage from all over the country, praising the editors when they supported suffrage and trying to answer their objections when they opposed it.
 The bureau's publicity contributed to the passage of the Nineteenth Amendment to the U.S. Constitution in 1919 that guarantees the right of women to vote.
 After the ratification of the Nineteenth Amendment, Harper completed writing the fifth and sixth volumes, published in 1922, of the History of Woman Suffrage.

 Later years

 An active member of the American Association of University Women, she made her home in the last years of her life in that organization's headquarters building in Washington, D.C.

 Death and legacy

-Harper died in Washington, D.C. on March 14, 1931, after suffering a cerebral hemorrhage at the age of 80.
+Harper died in Washington, D.C., on March 14, 1931, following a cerebral hemorrhage at the age of 80.
 Her remains are interred at Muncie, Indiana.